AlexeyTeterin/AlexeyTeterin/README.md

 </a>

 Hi!
-My name is Alexey and I am a novice frontend developer.
+My name is Alexey and I am a frontend developer.
 I like to write not just working, but clean code.
 I get a lot of pleasure from developing usable and good-looking apps.